thosgood/this-weeks-finds/markdown/151-200/week175.md

 it an extra day, and switched the alternating pattern of 30 and 31 after that month.

-By the way, Richard Bullock gave the \"right\" answer to my puzzle about why the 7 planets are listed in the order they are as names of days of the week.
+By the way, Richard Bullock gave the "right" answer to my puzzle about why the 7 planets are listed in the order they are as names of days of the week.
 By this I mean he gives the same answer that Richards does in *Mapping Time*.
 Astrologers like to list the planets in order of